 - Health getting worse: Many physical and mental illnesses have their roots in the addiction.
 In the same manner, Benzodiazepines relapse may lead to other serious problems.
 They are overdose, seizures, memory problems, psychosis and the list never ends.
 Unfortunately, some might not be lucky enough to survive due to the complications.

-- Probable failure of the addiction treatment program: If you get back, you will have to start all the rehab efforts.
+- Probable failure of the addiction treatment program: If a patient get back, one will have to start all the rehab efforts and dealing with all the side effects of Benzos again.
 In this case, it means right from the first step again.
 All the hard work will vanish within no time.
-It will cost you more than money, time and dream of a drug-free life.
+It will cost more than money, time and dream of a drug-free life.

 This is just the tip of the iceberg.
-Failure to stay sober negatively impacts each aspect of your life.
+Failure to stay sober negatively impacts each aspect of one’s life.

 Most probably, yes.